 Community and Education outreach

-Since 2010, the Presteigne Festival has worked to benefit parts of the local community that do not normally connect with the Festival itself.
+Since 2010, the Presteigne Festival has worked hard to benefit parts of the local community that do not normally connect with the Festival itself.
 The work we undertake is orientated towards the younger and/or older sections of the community and we have built strong, long-term relationships with a number of Powys and Herefordshire schools and care establishments.

 We believe that an essential part of the Festival’s role locally is to utilise our contacts and expertise to bring professionally led creative arts learning projects to the area.